ktomk/pipelines/README.md

 bit and move it into a directory where executables are found.

 Downloads from Github are available since version 0.0.4.
-All releases are listed on the website:
+All releases are listed on the following website:

     https://github.com/ktomk/pipelines/releases

 #### Install with Composer

-Suggested is to install it globally (and to have the global composer vendor/bin in PATH) so that it can be called with ease and there are no dependencies in a local project:
+Suggested is to install it globally (and to have the global composer vendor/bin in $PATH) so that it can be called with ease and there are no dependencies in a local project:

     $ composer global require ktomk/pipelines